Wade Institute for Science Education

 Inquiry and Innovation: How Science Informs Engineering Solutions

-Interact with engineering and design staff of local companies and learn how they problem-solve design and production issues during new product development for the aerospace, agricultural, automotive defense, energy and medical industries.
+Interacted with engineering and design staff of local companies and learn how they problem-solve design and production issues during new product development for the aerospace, agricultural, automotive defense, energy and medical industries.

-Explore the role that Materials Science plays in manufacturing and how it informs the design process.
+Explored the role that Materials Science plays in manufacturing and how it informs the design process.

-Discover how engineers solve modern-day problems and design challenges, such as building and improving sensor technology, manufacturing precision parts and controlling production costs.
+Discovered how engineers solve modern-day problems and design challenges, such as building and improving sensor technology, manufacturing precision parts and controlling production costs.

-Observe local research scientists using technology in the field as they gather real-time data to investigate changes in natural phenomena.
+Observed local research scientists using technology in the field as they gather real-time data to investigate changes in natural phenomena.

 Partners & Collaborators: Mass Audubon’s Stony Brook Wildlife Sanctuary; AccuRounds; North Easton Machine Company; Sensata Technologies; Coyle & Cassidy High School & Middle School